You can lie a little if you want to.

-Meredith Goldstein, the relationship columnist over at the Boston Globe, recently received a letter from a guy (whom we shall refer to as "Guy") caught up in a lie-induced love pickle.
-The lie (that Guy was a rock star who'd just signed a major record deal and was about to go on tour) was not, in fact, one that he made up.
-Rather, the acquaintance who introduced him to the girl/lie victim chose to stretch the truth (Guy is, in actuality, an independent singer/songwriter who would like to be a famous rock star).
+Meredith Goldstein, the relationship columnist over at the Boston Globe, received a letter from a guy (whom we shall refer to as "Guy") caught up in a lie-induced love pickle.
+The lie — that Guy was a rock star who just signed a major record deal and was about to go on tour — wasn't one that he made up; the acquaintance who introduced him to the girl/lie victim chose to stretch the truth.

 Here's where the pickle comes in.
-Guy finds the girl attractive.
-Guy seduces the girl the first night he meets her and has a grand old time.
-Guy likes the girl so much that he continues to see her.
-But after many dates, Guy still doesn't explain to the girl that he is actually just a wannabe musician living in the suburbs rather than an up-and-coming rock star.
-Revealed: Why Women Can't Resist Rock Stars
+Guy finds the girl attractive, seduces her the first night he meets her and has a grand old time.
+He likes the girl so much that he continues dating her, but after many dates he still doesn't explain that he's just a wannabe musician living in the suburbs rather than an up-and-coming rock star.

 Meredith suggests that Guy try telling the girl the truth, but try doing it in a charming way ("Write a song.
 Play it for her.
 Then beg.").
 If all goes according to plan, afterward, "She should run.
 Fast."
 After all, as Meredith sees it, what he's done is "manipulative and creepy."

-1. You were the first person I noticed in the room at Katie's party.
-This probably isn't true—but that's OK.
+This probably isn't true, but that's OK.
 Why?
 Because it feels good to be flattered.
-Because it feels good to flatter others.
-And because we know it wouldn't be nearly as romantic to say: "I noticed your friend Tom first and he was really hot, but then you started talking to me and I realized you were cute, too."
+And it feels good to flatter others.
+We know it wouldn't be nearly as romantic to say, "I noticed your friend Tom first and he was really hot, but then you started talking to me and I realized you were cute, too."

-2. My family is all right, my job is OK, and life's pretty good.
-Maybe, in fact, your mom gets on your nerves, your co-workers are unsophisticated, and you wake up at least once a week in a grumpy mood.
-But a first date is not the time to bring this up.
-Nobody likes a complainer.
-And if you're willing to complain a lot to someone you barely know on a first date, imagine what message you're sending off about what awaits on the second.
-Read: White Lies In Relationships
+Maybe your mom gets on your nerves, your coworkers are unsophisticated, and you wake up at least once a week in a grumpy mood.
+But a first date isn't the time to bring this up.
+Nobody likes a complainer, and if you're willing to complain a lot to someone you barely know on a first date, imagine what message you're sending about what awaits on the second date.